OpenSextant/SolrTextTagger/QUICK_START.md

 central if it's an official release, or build it yourself if you have a Java compiler and Maven.
 There's also a "SNAPSHOT" (unreleased) 'jar' on Sonatype's maven repository.
 You can find that [here](https://oss.sonatype.org/content/repositories/snapshots/org/opensextant/solr-text-tagger/2.3-SNAPSHOT/).
-Remember to consult [CHANGES.md] on which version to use based on which Solr version you chose.
+Remember to consult [CHANGES.md](CHANGES.md) on which version to use based on which Solr version you chose.
+(Hint: you'll need 2.3 if you are running Solr 5.4 or 5.3).

 Optional: If you intend to use the `htmlOffsetAdjust` option then you'll need to get the Jericho HTML parser too, such as from Maven central.